BrooklineBots/brooklinebots.org/SummerCamps.md

 With 5 years of experience and a 98% satisfaction rating, our camps provide a convenient, impactful way to support your team while investing in the next generation of innovators.

-**Interested in bringing the BRI to your company?** Contact us to learn more about this turnkey employee benefit program.
+**Interested in bringing the BRI to your company?** Contact us at [brooklineroboticsinitiative@gmail.com](mailto:brooklineroboticsinitiative@gmail.com) to learn more about this partnership opportunity turnkey employee benefit program.

 ## Penguin Coding School Summer Camp